UCSD-ECEMAE-148/winter-2024-final-project-team-5/README.md

 ## Future Improvements If Given More Time:

-1. Improve understanding of ROS to solve current problems.
-2. Add lidar for automatic obstacle avoidance functionality.

-## Future Improvements If Given More Time:
+1. Implementing another node that would subscribe to the parking recognition node, and then run the lane following node (instead of having two nodes in one)

-1. Improve understanding of ROS to solve current problems.
+2. Improving our understanding of ROS to solve current problems.
-2. Add lidar for automatic obstacle avoidance functionality.
+3. Adding lidar for automatic obstacle avoidance functionality.

 **Speical thanks to Prof. Silberman, our TA Arjun Naageshwaran, Triton AI, and our amazing classmates for supporting and guiding us throught the course and final project!**